Olethreutinae

 (NCBI-index: 1.594293)

-The Crescent Bell (Epinotia bilunana) is almost completely cream-white to gray-white and otherwise sparsely speckled with black.
-At the dorsum at 1/3 a black spot ould be seen that is dark and sharply drawn at the end.
+The Crescent Bell (Epinotia bilunana) is almost entirely cream-white for grey-white and otherwise sparsely speckled with black.
+At the dorsum at 1/3, a black spot could be seen that is dark and sharply drawn at the end.
 Just before the tornus is another striking black spot.
-The flying period is from July to October in one generation and the wingspan is 13-17mm.
+The flying period is from July to October in one generation, and the wingspan is 13-17mm.
 The larvae feed on the catkins of a birch tree.
 Host plant: Birch.
 Dutch name: Witte oogbladroller.
 Frisian name:

 Flying period: